publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptVI/m__us_usc_t19_s1642.md

  __Codification__

     In compliance with a request from the President on July 2, 1932, the survey authorized by this section, [act June 17, 1930, ch.
-497][/us/act/1930-06-17/ch497], title IV, § 642, [46 Stat.
+497, title IV][/us/act/1930-06-17/ch497/tIV], § 642, [46 Stat.
 760][/us/stat/46/760], was made and submitted to the President on February 28, 1933.
 See Tariff Commission Reports, No. 70, Second Series.

 ----------